Skip to content

 FrequencyProsCons

-Use the PWM Duty Cycle calculator to calculate effective voltage and estimate stall current.
+The PWM Duty Cycle calculator lets you calculate effective voltage and estimate what your stall current will look like before you blow up your driver.

 H-Bridge Drivers